Chromosomes: Structure and Function on the MCAT

 Because they’re condensed, they ARE NOT able to participate in cellular processes such as gene expression & transcription.

-Dominant Form during Mitosis and Meiosis
+Dominant Form During Mitosis And Meiosis

 This makes sense because during mitosis/meiosis, the cell shouldn’t be undergoing the above mentioned topics as it should just be undergoing cell division.
 Take a look at the diagram below!